virtuclinic-ai/site/index.md

 ### Awards
 Graduate Awards Competition (GAC) University of Calgary, Canada, 2023:

-1- 2023 Alberta Innovates Graduates Scholarship
+1- 2023 Alberta Innovates Graduates Scholarship ($31k per year from 2023 to 2026)

-2- Indigenous and Black Momentum Scholarship in Science
+2- Indigenous and Black Momentum Scholarship in Science ($25k for one year from 2022 to 2023)

 ---